Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up Server to Communicate.rst

 | https://www.arduino.cc/en/Reference/WiFiSSID
 | Use WiFi.RSSI() to get the signal strength of the connection.
 | https://www.arduino.cc/en/Reference/WiFiRSSI
-| Use WiFi.localIP() to get the Ameba WiFi shield’s IP address.
+| Use WiFi.localIP() to get the Ameba WiFi shield's IP address.
 | https://www.arduino.cc/en/Reference/WiFiLocalIP
 | Create server and transmitting data:
 | Use Server(port) to create a server that listens on the specified port.